Faezehabibi/pc_tutorial/retina.md

 The final stage in retina processing, there are Retinal Ganglion Cells (RGC) with [center-surround receptive fields](receptive_field.md) organization.
 Each ganglion cell receives input from several bipolar cells arranged in a particular way to bring a special functioning.
+Bipolar cells are classified into two categories, ON or OFF, based on their response.
+ON bipolar cells: respond maximally when the light intensity is high (light).
+Off bipolar cells: respond maximally when the light intensity is low (darkness).

-In center-surround organization, either a group of On-bipolar cells reside in the center and surrounded by Off-bipolar cells which we call On-center Off-surround or the central group are Off-bipolar cells and they are surrounded by On-bipolar cells which form Off-center On-surround receptive fields.
+In center-surround organization, either a group of ON-bipolar cells reside in the center and surrounded by OFF-bipolar cells which we call ON-center OFF-surround or the central group are OFF-bipolar cells and they are surrounded by ON-bipolar cells which form Off-center ON-surround receptive fields.
-In on-center off-surround receptive fields, if the
-In off-center on-surround receptive fields

-DoG filters are simulating response to a signal by decoupling RGC's final response into two different group of cells with opposit reactions organized in a regime.

 <!--
-components
+In ON-center OFF-surround receptive fields, if the
+In OFF-center ON-surround receptive fields
+DoG filters are simulating response to a signal by decoupling RGC's final response into two different group of cells with opposit reactions organized in a regime. components
 *Horizontal Cells: The negative Gaussian filter, on the other hand, supress particular frequencies.
 *Bipolar Cells: On or Off